koayon/awesome-adaptive-computation/README.md

 > they also introduce novel sampling methods to ensure validity for autoregressive
 > generation which seem broadly applicable to other MoE models.

+> This builds on the [LayerDrop](https://arxiv.org/pdf/1909.11556.pdf) approach to structured dropout.

 **Fast FeedForward (FFF), ETH Zurich: Belcak et al (2023)** [pdf1](https://arxiv.org/pdf/2308.14711.pdf), [pdf2](https://arxiv.org/pdf/2311.10770.pdf),